What is a Scottish castle without a ghost (or two)?

 Also famous for its appearance in ‘Downton Abbey’, Inveraray Castle welcomes visitors from April to October.
 You can read more by visiting www.inveraray-castle.com

 Dunollie Castle stands in a commanding position overlooking Oban Bay on the west coast of Scotland.
-Now almost entirely covered in ivy, in the 13th century it was one of the key fortresses of Clan MacDougall, descendants of the Lords of the Isles.
+Now almost entirely covered in ivy, in the 13th century, it was one of the key fortresses of Clan MacDougall, descendants of the Lords of the Isles.

-In 1971 a group of boy scouts were exploring the ruins, having spent the night camping close by.
+In 1971 a group of boy scouts was exploring the ruins, having spent the night camping close by.
 While they were looking around the armoury, six or seven of them, including their leader, saw a figure of a piper pass by the window outside.
 He was in full Highland dress but appeared to be semi-transparent – through his body, they could see the trees in the background.
 Having mentioned this to the castle’s owner, they learned that the piper was a familiar sight, and was “quite accepted by the family”.
 This makes Dunollie Castle number five of six haunted castles in Scotland.

 Dunollie is still in the possession of Clan MacDougall.
 Visitor information can be found at www.dunollie.org

 Standing in splendid isolation amid the rolling hills of Dumfries & Galloway, Drumlanrig Castle is the ancestral seat of the Duke of Buccleuch and Queensberry.
 It is still used as a family home, but this doesn’t seem in any way to inhibit the activities of its spectral inhabitants.